 If you or your student has a physical disability and you need to confirm physical access to the testing location (ramps, elevators, accessible parking, etc.), you do not need to request testing accommodations (i.e. use of a wheelchair, use of elevator, etc.).
 Instead, please email firstname.lastname@example.org so that we can ensure your access to the testing location.

-If your student has been diagnosed with a temporary condition, such as a broken arm, broken hand, or concussion, and you have concerns regarding your student’s ability to complete testing, please email email@example.com before requesting accommodations or registering for a test.
+If your student has been diagnosed with a temporary condition, such as a broken arm, broken hand, or concussion, and you have concerns regarding their ability to complete testing, please email email@example.com before requesting accommodations or registering for a test.

 In general, it is our recommendation that students who experience an unexpected accident resulting in temporary impairment postpone testing until after they are fully recovered to ensure test performance is an accurate reflection of their true abilities.

-If your student is considered to be limited English proficient or an English Language Learner, they are not eligible to receive testing accommodations when completing the SSAT as such accommodations are strictly prohibited for any student that does not require them as the result of a significant disability or impairment.
+If your student is considered to be limited English proficient or an English Language Learner, they are not eligible to receive testing accommodations when completing the SSAT as such accommodations are strictly prohibited for any student that does not require them as the result of an identified or suspected disability or impairment.

 If you did not request a particular accommodation with your student’s original application and you would like to have additional accommodations considered/approved, please email firstname.lastname@example.org for assistance.